kellyegan/war-card-game/README.md

 # War (card game)

-This is a simple simulator of the card game war using node.js.
-It should output the results of one or more games as an array of rounds in a JSON file.
+This project simulates a season of games of the card game war.
+It then generates a play-by-play transcript of that season's tournament.
+An attempt at structured narrative, using simulation.

 [Output of the novel.](https://github.com/kellyegan/war-card-game/blob/master/output/commentary.md)